sebsto/amplify-android-getting-started/05_add_api_database.md

 }
 ```

-## Initialize Amplify Libs at Runtime
+## Initialize Amplify Libraries at Runtime

 Open `Backend.kt` and add a line in the Amplify initialization sequence in `initialize()` method.
 Complete try/catch block should look like this: